-What gives this pie its rich, characteristic richness is the use of ale.
+What gives British steak and ale pie its rich, characteristic richness is the use of ale.
 Good, dark brown English ale is a must to get a deeply infused flavor.
-Braising the beef in the ale and other ingredients makes it beautifully moist and tender that comes together to make a delicious, saucy filling.
+If you can’t find it, Guinness will also work.

 The pastry is just as important as the pie filling so they come together as the perfect marriage.
-This pastry recipe is my go-to for all my pies, like this minced beef and onion pie, as well as homemade sausage rolls.
+This easy shortcrust pastry recipe is my go-to for all my pies, like this minced beef and onion pie, as well as homemade sausage rolls.

 An easy alternative to hand mixing the dough is making it in the food processor.
 This serves two purposes.
 It’s quick and easy (we love that), and by not using my hands, it prevents the cold butter from warming up.

 This pie is by no means diet-friendly, but everything is good in moderation because this is British comfort food at it’s best.
 But it doesn’t stop there; this pie is just a delicious warmed up the next day.
-Just put the leftovers in a 350°F degree oven, uncovered for 20 minutes and this will heat it through and get the crust nice and crispy.
+Just put the leftovers in a 350°F/175°C degree oven, uncovered for 20 minutes and this will heat it through and get the crust nice and crispy.

 I have been asked a few times about using beef leftover from Sunday roast or roast beef dinner.
 This will also tenderize any overcooked beef.
 Start the recipe at step 6 (cooking the vegetables) and then go on to step 7.